-- 5. Delivery Program measures indicates the progress / performance of the Delivery Program actions. - 6.
-Responsibility indicates which area of Council is responsible for delivering the Delivery Program. - 7.
-Operational Plan action set out the annual actions that Council will undertake in that year to implement its Delivery Program. - 8.
-What we deliver provides further details of programs, projects and activities of the Operational Plan action. - 9.
-Effectiveness measures (EM) indicates the progress / performance of the Operational Plan actions. - 10.
-Effectiveness measure target the target to be achieved. - 11.
-Delivery Responsibility sets out which area of the Council is responsible for implementing each action and what we deliver.
+- Operational Plan action set out the annual actions that Council will undertake in that year to implement its Delivery Program. - 8.
+What we deliver provides further details of programs, projects and activities of the Operational Plan action. - Effectiveness measures (EM) indicates the progress / performance of the Operational Plan actions. - Effectiveness measure target the target to be achieved. - Delivery Responsibility sets out which area of the Council is responsible for implementing each action and what we deliver.